Investing Hot Sheet

 My Take

-If you have any questions or need help, please contact me today.
+If you have any questions or would like me to manage your money, please contact me today.

 Until next time,